albertito/libfiu/doc/guide.rst

 aims to be easy to use by means of a simple API, with minimal code impact and little runtime overhead when enabled.

-By minimal code impact I mean that the modifications you have to do to your code (and build system) in order to support libfiu should be as little intrusive as possible.
+That means that the modifications you have to do to your code (and build system) in order to support libfiu should be as little intrusive as possible.

 Code overview